This is the 35th post of a 50 article series for new marketers at B2B startups.

 3. Focus on view-through conversion

 Instead, social posts are likely to influence the purchase decision over a longer period of time.
-A target may see several posts on social media, then end up on our website, read a blog post, click a CTA button and download a piece of content, thus becoming a lead.
-The attribution there is spread across multiple marketing activities, with social being a key supporter.
+A target may see several posts on social media, then end up on your website, read a blog post, click a CTA button and download a piece of content, thus becoming a lead.
+The attribution is spread across multiple marketing activities, with social being a key supporter.

 4. Balance organic and paid social